emb-riscv/specs-markdown/csrs.md

 ## Machine Trap Value Register (`mtval`)

-The `mtval` CSR is an XLEN-bit read-write register.
+The `mtval` CSR is an xlen-bits read-write register.
 When an exception is taken, `mtval` is written with exception-specific information to assist software in handling the exception.
 Otherwise, `mtval` is never written by the implementation, though it may be explicitly written by software.